academyofdata/cassandra-zeppelin/README.md

 ```
 docker exec -ti containers_cassandra_1 bash
 ```
-- see exact name of your container with docker ps -a)
+Note: see exact name of your container with docker ps -a)

 # Starting a Zeppelin only instance